JarvusInnovations/hologit/github-actions/projector/README.md

 - [ ] Use hologit to project `action-projector` release holobranch with node_modules integrated with source merged into `actions/` of main source tree
 - [ ] Patch hologit to handle generating empty initial commit parent for new commit-to ref
 - [ ] Update docs/usage/examples
+- [ ] Make push optional so non-release branches can test builds

 ## Usage (mockup)